NothNoth/Oon/bbmotorbridge/README.md

 ### It doesn't work on my BB-xxx, what should I try?

-Try editing the i2cAddress, i2cLane and gpioPin consts to appropriate values.
+Try editing the i2cAddress, i2cLane and gpioPin consts and set appropriate values.

+If you find something working with your BB model, please let me know!